This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-What is a third degree burn?
+What is a third-degree burn?

-What causes a third degree burn?
+What causes a third-degree burn?

 - Harsh chemicals, such as cleaning products, car battery acid, gasoline, or cement

-- Lightning, or damaged electrical cords or electrical outlets
+- A damaged electrical cord or outlet

 - Hot water or steam

-How is a third degree burn diagnosed?
+How is a third-degree burn diagnosed?

-How is a third degree burn treated?
+How is a third-degree burn treated?